boyuantan/kleiner-perkins-2019/README.md

 To see all available commands and pile identifiers, simply type `help`.

 ### The Piles
 - **Stock**: This pile contains the additional cards that have yet to been dealt.
-In order to view the next card of this pile, `mv st w`, where `st` is the id for the stock pile and `w` is the id for the waste pile.
-- **Waste**: This pile contains the discarded cards.
+You can see three at a time, but can only perform action on the top card.
+Use `draw` to see the next card in the stock.
 - **Columns**: There are seven columns, identified by their ids (from 1 to 7).
 To move all visible cards from one column to another, use `mv x y`, where `x` is the id of the origin pile and `y` is the id of the target pile.